kyle-ip/kyle-ip/README.md

  - **WeChat ID**: KyloYip

 > I'm job hunting currently.
-Please contact me via email if you have any questions.
+Please reach out to me at email if you have any problems.
 Thnx~😄

 <!--
 **yipwinghong/yipwinghong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.